-- 1. In the MMC Snap-in for managing Certificate Templates for Microsoft CA, select properties for the EA template. - 2.
-On the Cryptography tab, ensure that Provider Category is set to Legacy Cryptographic Service Provider, not to Key Storage Provider.
+- 1. In the MMC Snap-in for managing Certificate Templates for Microsoft CA, select properties for the EA template. - On the Cryptography tab, set the Provider Category to Legacy Cryptographic Service Provider (for CSP) or Key Storage Provider (for CNG/KSP).